choyiny/cscc09.com/content/project.md

 3. Novel Browser Feature: Your application must make use of interesting browser APIs such as the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [Screen Capture API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API/Using_Screen_Capture), or WebRTC.

 The grading scheme for the above streams are different.
 Please choose according to your interests.
+Also, note that this project is not a hackathon project, and you will be graded based on successful application of concepts as learnt in this course.

 # Challenge Factor